markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

    uniformity among the roles and the superfluous directories don't bother me.

-The ``README.md`` is also worth taking a look at an filling in the missing documentation pieces.
-I'm omitting it in this post.
+The ``README.md`` is also worth taking a look at and filling out the missing documentation pieces.
+I omit it in this post.

 Move the node-exporter related tasks from the playbook into the file ``roles/node-exporter/tasks/main.yml``: